alifiaganjaraharja/IMDB-SQL-Project/README.md

 Lastly, I wanted to identify the top-rated movies in general.
 Movies with an IMDb rating of at least 8.0 are considered top-rated.

 From a total of 3,167 movies, 277 movies that have an IMDb rating of at least 8.0 are considered top-rated.
-Navigate and open the file in this repository with the name '[insert file name here]' to access and see the CSV result.
+Navigate and open the file in this repository with the name 'TopRatedMovies.CSV' to access and see the CSV result.